SkymouseStudios/skymse-jekyll/_posts/2020-05-05-website-statistics.md

 ## Rank #1 on Google! (or close to it)

+Ranking well on Google, or other search engines is one of the best ways to drive traffic to your site.
+I've picked out a couple website stats to help you better understand what matters about your site content, design and optimization.
+If you want more tips about making your website content better, we share some [great posts on Instagram](https://www.instagram.com/skymousestudios/).

+If you have any questions about how these numbers affect your website, let us know!
+We'd love to help you out if we can.

+* TOC
+{:toc}

 ### 95% of people only look at the first page of search results

 <img class="blog-image-mid" src="/uploads/022-c-50-percent-clicks.png" alt="Top 3 image of google search">